https://ncore.ou.edu/What-is-NCORE Parent Page: What is NCORE id: 29285 Active Page: SWCHRS Executive Committeeid:29286

 At the national level, Professor Tan is a peer evaluator-consultant for the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
 He has interacted with numerous board members, presidents, provosts, faculty, staff, and students in a variety of institutional settings in their formal peer review processes and has been recognized as a contributor to member institutional decision making and improvements.

-Man Fung Yip Man Fung Yip, PhD
+Man Fung Yip, PhD

 Dodge Family College of Arts and Sciences

-Film and Media Studies, Department Chair and Associate Professor
+Studies, Department Chair and Associate Professor

-University of Oklahoma, Norman, Oklahoma
+ity of Oklahoma, Norman, Oklahoma

 Ex-Officio Members